finestra771/websys-grouprepo/Labs/lab7/Lab7.md

 ### Zhimin Jiang
+During this lab, I was responsible for building the JSON document that lists all of the Websys lectures and labs.
+I had to go back through the course materials to track down each individual lecture and lab, carefully summarize its main purpose in a short description, and make sure everything was included and consistently formatted so it would work correctly with our PHP/MySQL setup.
+This was time-consuming and easy to mess up, but it helped me understand how all the pieces of the course fit together.

 ## Accessing the Database (Locally)
   - Import "test.sql" into PHPMYADMIN to create the database, the tables in it, and the data stored in the database.